Brooklyn Game Store

 ❖ User discovery - 2 days

 I visited Hub Worlds for user interviews (Hub Worlds are open worlds designed for players to meet other players and join in short multiplayer games).
 My goal was to talk to about 10 users to gain insight on their experiences in Horizon Worlds, pain points, motivations, as well as to test my team's three assumptions above.
 I also wanted to collect data to create personas for Horizon Worlds players.
 I aimed for 10 players because I believe it would provide a happy medium between working quickly, as the client wanted, and allowing room for a healthy amount of feedback in a medium that is new to me.
-I decided against recording these sessions to increase the comfort level of interviewees, encourage honesty about their experiences, and increase the amount of users willing to be interviewed.
-As a side note, I love having recordings on hand to show others, particularly to sell the importance, or effect, of key findings but as the team trusted the UX process, my work, and were more focused on fast iterations I didn't record these sessions.
+I decided against recording these sessions to increase the comfort level of interviewees in this new space, encourage honesty about their experiences, and increase the amount of users willing to be interviewed.

 I synthesized feedback in an empathy map, created two personas, and presented my findings to the team in Horizon Worlds during a VR meeting.
 Below are a few key details learned.